CAPLTER/knb-lter-cap.652/methods.md

 Assuming weighing of the samples is accurate, two sources of error exist:

 1. Flocculation of clays by soluble salts or gypsum during sedimentation.
-This can be dealt with in two ways. a) Increasing the concentration of HMP to levels high enough to maintain dispersion (be sure to use same solution in blank), and b) treatment with an acid most commonly 1 *M* HCl adding enough so the sample is acidified to pH 3.5 to 4.0.
+This can be dealt with in two ways: (a) increasing the concentration of HMP to levels high enough to maintain dispersion (be sure to use same solution in blank), and (b) treatment with an acid most commonly 1 *M* HCl adding enough so the sample is acidified to pH 3.5 to 4.0.
 I would recommend increasing the concentration of HMP first since this is less troublesome than working with HCl.
 2. Hydrometer reading can be a major source of error.
 Studies have shown that a 1% error in reading will result in a 2% error in clay calculations.
 (Read at the top of the meniscus since capillary action wicks the H~2~O up the hydrometer stem)

 **Soil Moisture Correction Factor**